mongodb/specifications/source/retryable-writes/retryable-writes.rst

    `What do the additional error codes mean?`_ for the reasoning behind these additional errors.

+   For more information about error labels, see the `Transactions specification`_.

    .. _Error Handling: ../server-discovery-and-monitoring/server-discovery-and-monitoring.rst#error-handling
+   .. _Transactions specification: ../transactions/transactions.rst#error-labels

 Additional terms may be defined in the `Driver Session`_ specification.